Services and Resources for Faculty and Staff

 As an important member of the UW-Madison campus community, you play a part in preventing suicide and promoting the mental health of students.
 All of our faculty, staff, and TAs have the ability to create a healthy campus climate where students can live and learn successfully.
 Read more »

 Occupational Health services are dedicated to the continuous improvement of occupational health and safety by serving as a technical and professional resource for the UW-Madison campus community.
-Services include ergonomics, respiratory protection, bloodborne pathogen training, nose and hearing conservation, reproductive hazards, and prescription safety glasses.
+Services include ergonomics, respiratory protection, bloodborne pathogen training, hearing conservation, reproductive hazards, and prescription safety glasses.
 Read more »

 UHS provides select occupational medicine services to faculty and staff who work in research settings and UW-Madison students.
 Working closely with Occupational Health, this program is designed for the unique biologic, chemical, and physical hazards found within the research and academic environment.
 Read more »